Thecgroupstudio/cgroup-vsl-funnel/email-marketing-checklist.md

 Dear [FIRST NAME],

-This is your final opportunity to join the Executive Presence Immersion experience at ALILA Resort NAPA VALLEY with limited slots available.
+This is your final opportunity to join the Executive Presence Immersion experience at ALILA Resort NAPA VALLEY on July 20-23, 2025 with limited slots available.

 **Limited slots available**, and registration closes on [DATE].